To order signed copies of any books, please email author directly at: firstname.lastname@example.org

-IMANIMAN-Poets Writing on the Anzalduan Border (Aunt Lute Books 2017)
+IMANIMAN-Poets Writing in the Anzalduan Borderlands

 In homage to Gloria Anzaldúa and her iconic work BORDERLANDS/LA FRONTERA, award-winning poets ire’ne lara silva and Dan Vera have assembled the work of 54 writers who reflect on the complex terrain—the deeply felt psychic, social, and geopolitical borderlands—that Anzaldúa inhabited, theorized, explored, and invented.